 Prisca stays faithful to her friend Paul to the bitter end, as we learn in 2 Timothy 4:19.

 It is a sad, lonely letter, written just before the end of Paul’s life.
 He was in prison, probably in Rome, seemingly abandoned by all but a few of his friends and now facing imminent death.

 In the letter, he said good-bye to the few friends who have stayed loyal to him – and Prisca heads the list.
 She must have wept to read his final words to her.

 Activities and questions

-Imagine that you are present in the house of Priscilla when Paul arrives in your house.
+Imagine that you are Priscilla when Paul arrives in your house.
 He is shaken to his core by his experience in Athens.
 Describe

 what he looks like